-WRRDA Signed Into Law
+WRRDA Signed into Law

-The Water Resources Reform and Development Act (WRRDA) of 2014 was signed into law on Tuesday.
 “NAWG is pleased the president signed the Water Resources Reform and Development Act of 2014 into law today,” commented NAWG President, Paul Penner, a wheat farmer from Hillsboro, Kan.
 “This bipartisan bill signals how vital our inland waterways system is; both to America’s wheat farmers and to our nation’s economy as a whole.
 The bill also provides much needed regulatory relief for farmers by increasing the storage capacity for exemptions and self-certification for on farm aboveground storage tanks.”

 WRRDA seeks to increase funding for waterway development projects, such as deepening waterways and lock and dam repairs and upgrades.
 The bill is especially important to America’s wheat farmers, who rely on many inland waterways, such as the Columbia River system in the Pacific Northwest, to ship their wheat to port before being exported abroad.
-Click here to view the full report.